Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: LIMITATION AND FUTURE WORK

 The Proteus effect explains how changes in self-avatar appearance can influence user behavior and cognition \cite{Yee2007-mi}.
 Use of muscular avatars has been reported to lead to reduced perceived effort and altered actions \cite{Lin2021-og, Kocur2020-yf}.
 Furthermore, the use of personalized avatars can improve body ownership and immersion in virtual spaces \cite{Waltemate2018-kv, Genay2022-ko}.

-In SVEs, avatar expression also has a significant impact on users.
-A study by Kang et al. reported that a low LoD in facial expressions of avatars can diminish social presence \cite{Kang2022-ee}.
+In SVEs, avatar expression has a significant impact on users.
+A study by Kang \textit{et al.} reported that a low LoD in facial expressions of avatars can diminish social presence \cite{Kang2022-ee}.
 Conversely, interacting with expressive avatars can enhance social presence \cite{Wu2021-pq, Combe2024-ef, Oh2016-be}.
+Moreover, using a 3D-scanned avatar was shown to yield a stronger sense of virtual body ownership (VBO) compared to an abstract avatar, underscoring the importance of avatar realism in social interactions \cite{Latoschik2017-mz}.

-This suggests that varying the appearance and expressions of avatars could extend the discussions presented in this paper.
-Typically, cameras are used to apply facial expressions to avatars, but integrating them with an HMD presents challenges \cite{Rogers2022-vl}.
-To address this, facial tracking devices that can be mounted on HMDs have been developed, allowing expressions to be represented even while wearing an HMD \cite{Li2015-op, Numan2021-sy}.
-Recently, Apple has developed a personalized avatar system, known as Persona, which can express facial details using their Vision Pro device \cite{noauthor_undated-ax}.
+Therefore, varying the appearance and expressions of avatars could extend the discussions presented in this paper.
+Typically, cameras are used to apply facial expressions to avatars, but integrating them with an HMD is a challenge \cite{Rogers2022-vl}.
+Therefore, facial tracking devices that can be mounted on HMDs have been developed, allowing expressions to be represented even while wearing an HMD \cite{Li2015-op, Numan2021-sy}.
+Recently, Apple Inc. has developed a personalized avatar system, known as Persona, which can express facial details using their Apple Vision Pro\texttrademark \cite{noauthor_undated-ax}.

 In future studies, we plan to use these advanced devices to expand our investigation and further explore how enhanced avatar realism and expressiveness impact user experience in SVEs.
-This approach may reveal deeper insights into the behavioral and psychological effects of high-fidelity avatars, potentially guiding the design of more engaging and effective virtual reality experiences.
+This approach may reveal deeper insights into the behavioral and psychological effects of high-fidelity avatars, potentially guiding the design of more engaging and effective VR experiences.